Duality for local fields and sheaves on the category of fields: Introduction

 Section \ref{sec: Comparison of Ext in low degrees: birational groups} does not substitute Section \ref{sec: extensions of algebraic groups as sheaves on the rational etale site}.
 It proves only the case $n = 0, 1$ of Theorem \ref{thm: main theorem, comparison of Ext}, which, though, gives some ideas about the general case.
 Section \ref{sec: Cohomology of local fields with ind-rational base} can be skipped if one is only interested in the mixed characteristic case.
 Hence the quickest way to Theorem \ref{thm: main theorem, duality} may be \ref{sec: The ind-rational etale site} --\ref{sec: duality with coefficients in a finite flat group scheme} with \ref{sec: Cohomology of local fields with ind-rational base} skipped, interpreting the ind-rational \'etale site as the rational \'etale site.

 \begin{Ack} The author expresses his deep gratitude to Kazuya Kato for many helpful discussions and continuous support.
 Kato's duality theory was the starting point of this work.
 It is a pleasure to thank Jon Peter May and Takefumi Nosaka.
 Several discussions with each of them have helped and encouraged the author to attack to Theorem \ref{thm: main theorem, comparison of Ext} with the machinery from algebraic topology.
-The author is grateful to Teruhisa Koshikawa for suggesting a relation with Scholze's pro-\'etale site among other useful conversations, Madhav Nori for helpful conversations about flat morphisms, and Alessandra Bertapelle for her comments on an earlier version of this paper. \end{Ack}
+The author is grateful to Teruhisa Koshikawa for suggesting a relation with Scholze's pro-\'etale site among other useful conversations, Madhav Nori for helpful conversations about flat morphisms, Alessandra Bertapelle for her comments on an earlier version of this paper, Aise Johan de Jong for suggesting a simpler proof of Proposition \ref{prop: composite of flat of ind-finite presentation}, and the referee for their careful comments. \end{Ack}